 Jack Welch, the former chief executive officer of General Electric Co.
-(GE) who ignited a controversy by suggesting the Obama administration altered the U.S. unemployment rate for political gain, said the jobs calculation was flawed and contradicted by other evidence.
+(GE:US) who ignited a controversy by suggesting the Obama administration altered the U.S. unemployment rate for political gain, said the jobs calculation was flawed and contradicted by other evidence.

 “The coming election is too important to be decided on a number,” Welch wrote in a column published yesterday on the Wall Street Journal’s website.
 “Especially when that number seems so wrong.”